Gabbemannen00/AssetTrackingSolution/README.md

 ![Micro-USB-male to USB-female adapter connected](https://github.com/user-attachments/assets/5ca2cf66-90fd-4107-ba21-c9613bc4ed1c)

 You are going to need a micro-USB male to micro-USB female adapter for data transmissions to work properly.
-Make sure to connect the adapter's micro USB male to the middle port on Pi Zero and then plug the hub's USB cable to female.
+Make sure to connect the adapter's micro USB male to the middle port on Pi Zero and then plug the hub's USB cable to female of the adapter.

 #### 6️⃣ Connect screen (Optionally).
 Skip this?
 Go straight to step 7

 ![Holding HDMI-cable](https://github.com/user-attachments/assets/7feb6733-16f8-4475-85d5-d5e39de13c9a)

 First you need an ordinary HDMI-cable which i assume that you already have.
-If not you need to buy one fast as f**k.

 ![Holding HDMI-female adapter to mini-HDMI-male](https://github.com/user-attachments/assets/c055f722-a4f8-4870-8196-7d58ffafbbd8)